hdShang/arxiv-daily/docs/cs-CV/2025-10-18/papers/251016410v2-realm-an-mllm-agent-framework-for-open-world-3d-reasoning-segmentati.md

 ---
 layout: default
-title: REALM: An MLLM-Agent Framework for Open World 3D Reasoning Segmentation and Editing on Gaussian Splatting
+title: "REALM: An MLLM-Agent Framework for Open World 3D Reasoning Segmentation and Editing on Gaussian Splatting"
 ---

 # REALM: An MLLM-Agent Framework for Open World 3D Reasoning Segmentation and Editing on Gaussian Splatting